datamill-co/target-postgres/README.md

 ## Known Limitations

 - Requires a [JSON Schema](https://json-schema.org/) for every stream.
+- Eagerly flushes records to the database upon recieving a STATE message, which can be frequently if a tap is emitting STATE messages often.
 - Only string, string with date-time format, integer, number, boolean, object, and array types with or without null are supported.
 Arrays can have any of the other types listed, including objects as types within